 Annual Intestinal Parasite Screening

-Just as our physical exam is used to evaluate your pet’s health, blood and urine testing provide an exam of your pet’s internal organs, and can help uncover underlying medical problems that may not be obvious from the physical exam.
-Baseline testing at 9 years of age followed by annual screening can help us monitor your pet’s health and allow us to catch illnesses early, before it’s too late.
-Depending on your cat’s health status and use of prescription medications, your veterinarian may recommend annual, semi-annual, or quarterly screening labwork to monitor your pet’s organ function.
+Just as our physical exam is used to evaluate your cat’s health, blood and urine testing provide an exam of your cat’s internal organs and can help uncover underlying medical problems that may not be obvious from the physical exam.
+Baseline testing at 7 years of age followed by annual screening can help us monitor your pet’s health and allow us to catch illnesses

 Blood Pressure Screening